FlaccidFacade/cliSkeleton/README.md

 VS Marketplace Link: https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters

 1) Setup
- TODO Finish Testing setup explanation

-  We must have the python path set correctly so that test will updatewithout having to run pip install . everytime we make a change to the modules. make sure to run with your virtual env activated:
+  We must have the python path set correctly so that tests will update without having to run pip install . everytime we make a change to the modules. make sure to run with your virtual env activated:
-  '''
-  pip install -e .
-  '''

-  ## CREDIT
+  # CREDIT
   ignore file is orginally sourced from here: https://github.com/muhammad-mamdouh/Django_Projects/blob/1f31e12aefb36b33474256db40a2c551882f445e/src/.gitignore